-The most impressive of all the castles in the French Loire Valley, the Château De Chambord is absolutely huge, with about 400 rooms, more than 80 staircases, 365 fireplaces.
+The most impressive castle in the French Loire Valley, Château De Chambord, is absolutely huge, with about 400 rooms, more than 80 staircases, and 365 fireplaces.

-Situated in the middle of a park which is surrounded by a forest, the castle boasts an exceptional number of towers, high ceilings, pointed domes and graceful pinnacles and also, stunning riverside views.
+Situated in the middle of a park that is surrounded by a forest, the castle boasts an exceptional number of towers, high ceilings, pointed domes and, graceful pinnacles, stunning riverside views.

-In my opinion this castle is definitely the best castle in the Loire Valley to visit and it also deserves a spot on the list of best castles in all of France as well.
-Don’t miss out on seeing this incredible castle whilst touring around France.
+In my opinion, this castle is definitely the best castle in the Loire Valley to visit and it also deserves a spot on the list of best castles in all of France as well.
+Don’t miss out on seeing this incredible castle while touring around France.

 Brief History of the Chambord Castle